abbeyskinner/Bios611-Project/README.md

 5. Do advantages help you win?
 I hypothesize that using advantages correctly may help you win, but sometimes it can put a bigger target on your back.
 I am interested to see how often winners have had advantages and used them sucessfully (or not).
 I also am interested to see how often people with advantages get voted out before final tribal council.

 6. Do winners get more confessional time?
 Seasons are filmed far before they are aired, so the producers know who wins the game before editing of the episodes begins.
 Is there a way to predict who will win the show based on the average number of confessionals each contestant gets per episode?

+# How to use this Repo?

+After downloading the files, run `make report/report.html` in the terminal and enjoy!
+Data from Kaggle can be found in the data folder and data from the `survivoR` package can be obtained by downloading the package and calling the respective dataset names.
+More information on the package can be found here: https://cran.r-project.org/web/packages/survivoR/survivoR.pdf